gvwilson/thirdbit/fiction/iffy/index.md

 The crippled bot on the dolly surged to its feet.
 The panel on its back flipped open.
 A stubby needle gun popped up.
-A targeting laser drew a thin red line through the air to connect the gun to a squat four-wheeled service bot that had just rolled into view from somewhere further back in the chamber.
+Its targeting laser drew a thin red line through the air to a squat four-wheeled service bot that had just rolled into view from somewhere further back in the chamber.

 The service bot froze and made a warbling sound.